 Whether it’s our first, second, third, or more baby…there’s always some kind of adjustment we have to adjust to.

 This is the beauty of making a Postpartum Plan.
-Instead of frantically trying to figure things out, you’ve now created a little roadmap of yourself with instruction to help you along the way.
+Instead of frantically trying to figure things out, you’ve now created a little roadmap of yourself with instructions to help you along the way.

 - You might need help breastfeeding.